Past Awards & Scholarships

 The state-of-the art life safety equipment, Intelligent Transportation Systems (ITS) and automated monitoring systems put the Lindbergh Boulevard Tunnel on the cutting edge of tunnel technology nationwide.
 This project was designed for the City of St. Louis Airport Authority and is now operated by the Missouri Department of Transportation (MoDOT).
 The two-cell tunnel will carry 50,000 vehicles per day with ultimately three lanes of traffic in each direction for northbound and southbound Lindbergh Boulevard, which is a MoDOT principal arterial.

-2004 Winner – Forest Park Linear Connected Waterway System, Post-Dispatch Lake, and Grand Basin
+2004 Award – Forest Park Linear Connected Waterway System, Post-Dispatch Lake, and Grand Basin

 Owner: City of St. Louis Parks, Recreation and Forestry and Forest Park Forever